rsaccani/vimrc/README.md

 ## Features

-* autocomplete support for PHP (use TAB, thanks to vim-supertab)
+* autocomplete support for PHP
 * syntax highligthing for PHP
 * git; show difference in the "gutter" (sign column).
 Shows lines that have been added-removed-modified
 * ctags support